openziti/helm-charts/charts/zrok/README.md

 helm repo add openziti https://docs.openziti.io/helm-charts/
 ```

-## Minimal Example with Nginx Ingress
+## Minimal Example with Traefik Ingress

 This example does not configure TLS termination for the API or public shares, metrics, or limits.
 You must configure a
 wildcard DNS record (A record) that resolve to the value of `ZROK_DNS_ZONE`.